SpaceVim/SpaceVim/docs/documentation.md

 ### Consistent

 Similar functionalities have the same key binding everywhere thanks to a clearly defined set of conventions.
-Documentation is mandatory for any layer that ships with Spacemacs.
+Documentation is mandatory for any layer that ships with SpaceVim.

 ### Crowd-Configured